-Salinas y Aguada Blanca: The Pink Ballet of Flamingos Above 4300 Meters
+Salinas y Aguada Blanca: A Pink Ballet Over 4000 Meters High

 Did you enjoy this story?